fullstackenabler/app_centric/csp/aws/aws_env.md

 5. Give the stack a name and then click **Next**.

-**Note**: Choose your stack name wisely as this will simplify identification of resources in later steps
+**Note**: Choose your stack name wisely as this will simplify identification of resources in later steps.

 6. Complete the reviews in the remaining steps (the defaults will be sufficient for this lab) and then click **Create** to complete the process.